SmartThingsCommunity/edge-cli-plugin/README.md

   IDORINDEX  the channel id or number in list

 OPTIONS
-  -I, --include-read-only  include subscribed-to channels as well as owned channels -h, --help               show CLI help
+  -A, --all-organizations          include entities from all organizations the user belongs to -I, --include-read-only          include subscribed-to channels as well as owned channels -O, --organization=organization  The organization ID to use for this command -h, --help                       show CLI help
-  -j, --json               use JSON format of input and/or output -o, --output=output      specify output file
-  -p, --profile=profile    [default: default] configuration profile -t, --token=token        the auth token to use
-  -y, --yaml               use YAML format of input and/or output --compact                use compact table format with no lines between body rows --expanded               use expanded table format with a line between each body row --indent=indent          specify indentation for formatting JSON or YAML output --language=language      ISO language code or "NONE" to not specify a language.
+  -j, --json                       use JSON format of input and/or output -o, --output=output              specify output file -p, --profile=profile            [default: default] configuration profile -t, --token=token                the auth token to use -y, --yaml                       use YAML format of input and/or output --compact                        use compact table format with no lines between body rows --expanded                       use expanded table format with a line between each body row --indent=indent                  specify indentation for formatting JSON or YAML output --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 EXAMPLE
   # list all user-owned channels